jayy1705/jayy1705/README.md

 ## Hi there 👋

+My name is Jay, I'm a 3rd year Computer Science (Information Systems) student at University of Malaya.
+I'm highly passionate in Data Science & Analytics.
+Currently, I'm doing my Industrial Training at West Malayan Group as Data Analyst Intern.

+I'm currently developing my own Portfolio Website which can be visited at jayyidan.com
 <!--
 **jayy1705/jayy1705** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.